MichaCo/CacheManager/README.md

 * **Cache Regions**: Even if some cache systems do not support or implement cache regions, the CacheManager implements the mechanism.
 This can be used to for example group elements and remove all of them at once.
 * **Statistics**: Counters for all kind of cache actions.
-* **Performance Counters**: To be able to inspect certain numbers with `perfmon`, CacheManager supports performance counters per instance of the manager and per cache handle.
 * **Event System**: CacheManager triggers events for common cache actions:
 OnGet, OnAdd, OnPut, OnRemove, OnClear, OnClearRegion
    * Events also get triggered by the backplane (if enabled) when multiple instances are sharing the same cache.
    * New `OnRemoveByHandle` events triggered by actual expiration or memory pressure eviction by the cache vendor
    * Events also get triggered through the backplane and via Redis keyspace events (if configured)
-* **System.Web.OutputCache** implementation to use CacheManager as OutputCache provider which makes the OutputCache extremely flexible, for example by using a distributed cache like Redis across many web servers.
 * **Cache clients synchronization**
     * Implemented with the Redis pub/sub feature
-* Supports .Net 4.5, and can be used in cross platform projects with the new **.NET Core** runtime

 [releases]: https://github.com/MichaCo/CacheManager/releases
 [Core.nuget]: https://www.nuget.org/packages/CacheManager.Core